matldupont/matdupont-dev/blog/220130/01-setup-continued.md

 First, this one is setting `mode: "production"`.
 This tells Webpack to create an optimized build with a few things out of the box.
 Minification and all that jazz.

-Next, we have a new `output` configuration.
-Here, we tell webpack where to put the build (`path`), the format of the build filnames (content hashed) and the base publicPath.
+Next, I have a new `output` configuration.
+Here, I tell webpack where to put the build (`path`), the format of the build filnames (content hashed) and the base publicPath.

-Lastly, we swap out a few plugins.
-We no longer need the `HotModuleReplacementPlugin`, but we do want to clean up the previous build as a new one is created.
-For this, we tack on `new CleanWebpackPlugin()` and make sure to install it as a devDependency.
+Lastly, I swap out a few plugins.
+I no longer need the `HotModuleReplacementPlugin`, but I do want to clean up the previous build as a new one is created.
+For this, I tack on `new CleanWebpackPlugin()` and make sure to install it as a devDependency.

 ```
 yarn add -D clean-webpack-plugin